jundalisay/superb/content/en/research/constitutions/in/part-04.md

 ---
-title: "DIRECTIVE PRINCIPLES OF STATE POLICY"
+title: "Directive Principles Of State Policy"
-heading: "Part 4"
+heading: "Articles 36-"
-date: 2021-11-20
+date: 2021-11-23
 image: "/flags/in.png"
-description: ""
-linkb: /research/constitutions/in
-linkbtext: "constitutions"
-linkf: /research/constitutions/in
-linkftext: "Part 2"
+description: "The Indian citizen is every person who has his domicile in the territory of India"
 icon: /flags/in.png
 ---

+**Article 36.
+Definition**

-36. Definition.—In this Part, unless the context otherwise requires, “the State” has the same meaning as in Part 3.
+In this Part, unless the context otherwise requires, “the State” has the same meaning as in Part 3.

-37. Application of the principles contained in this Part.—The provisions contained in this Part shall not be enforceable by any court, but the principles therein laid down are nevertheless fundamental in the governance of the country and it shall be the duty of the State to apply these principles in making laws.
+**Article 37.
+Application of the principles contained in this Part**

+The provisions contained in this Part shall not be enforceable by any court, but the principles therein laid down are nevertheless fundamental in the governance of the country and it shall be the duty of the State to apply these principles in making laws.

-38. State to secure a social order for the promotion of welfare of the people.— 1 [(1)] The State shall strive to promote the welfare of the people by securing and protecting as effectively as it may a social order in which justice, social, economic and political, shall inform all the institutions of the national life.
+**Article 38.
+State to secure a social order for the promotion of welfare of the people**

+(1) The State shall strive to promote the welfare of the people by securing and protecting as effectively as it may a social order in which justice, social, economic and political, shall inform all the institutions of the national life.

 [(2) The State shall, in particular, strive to minimise the inequalities in income, and endeavour to eliminate inequalities in status, facilities and opportunities, not only amongst individuals but also amongst groups of people residing in different areas or engaged in different vocations.]
-39. Certain principles of policy to be followed by the State.—The State shall, in particular, direct its policy towards securing—
+39. Certain principles of policy to be followed by the State.—The State shall, in particular, direct its policy towards securing:
 (a) that the citizens, men and women equally, have the right to an adequate means of livelihood;
 (b) that the ownership and control of the material resources of the community are so distributed as best to subserve the common good;